maastrichtlawtech/graphdoc/README.md

 ```

 Alternatively, the index.html file in the dist folder (`dist/index.html`) can be opened using a webbrowser from the file explorer.

+## License
+See the LICENSE file for license rights and limitations (Apache 2.0).